 For the meat mixture

-- 8 cloves of garlic (they don't need to be minced)
+- 8 cloves garlic they don't need to be minced

 For the lentils

-- 1 cup chana dal, ideally soaked for at least an hour before use
+- 1 cup (180 g) chana dal yellow split peas, ideally soaked for at least an hour before use

 For the Tadka (optional)